jeremenichelli/jeremenichelli.github.io/_posts/2016-09-12-the-component-based-frameworks-experience.md

 Performance is not a trade off at all, some case studies show it is [as good or even faster][vuereactperf] than other popular libraries.

-> VueJS strongest points are documentation and ecosystem
+> VueJS strongest points are documentation and&nbsp;ecosystem

 I think that its strongest drawback is its self-defined field of action.
 Initially **Vue** borrowed notation and approaches from Angular and React plus its own interface and features.
 Those blurry lines allow you to fall into anti-patterns easily, closing trails some times pushes the developer into the right ones.